Life Insurance Estate Planning: 7 Costly Errors to Avoid

 1. Outliving Your Life Insurance

-We work with top-notch insurers offering “GUL” life insurance options to people age 90, 95, 100, 105, 110, 120, and 121.
-Depending on your lifetime expectancy, most estate attorneys will recommend extending coverage until age 100 or later.
-These policies are usually much more affordable than traditional whole life insurance.
+Depending on your lifetime expectancy, most estate attorneys will recommend extending life insurance coverage until age 100 or later.
+You do not want to risk outliving your policy.
+Guaranteed universal life insurance policies are also a lot more affordable than traditional whole life insurance.

 2. Buying a Permanent “Cash Value” Policy

 “Cash value” policies such as whole life, variable life, and traditional universal life combine life insurance with investment vehicles.
-These policies are relatively expensive and generally charge high maintenance fees.
-These policies combine life insurance with investment vehicles.
-The “cash value” is difference between the amount you’ve paid in and what’s required to cover the life insurance portion.
+These policies are relatively expensive and usually charge maintenance fees.
+Even in a great market, it can take years to accumulate a sizable cash value.

-The other caveat is that the insurer generally retains the “cash value” if you die.
-They pay the death benefit, without refunding any cash reserves.
+With a GUL policy, your rates and coverage are guaranteed not to change.
+The other caveat with traditional non-guaranteed universal life insurance is that the insurer retains the “cash value” after you die.
+They only pay the policy's death benefit, the cash in your policy is not refunded.

-You’ve head the adage, “buy term and invest the rest”.
-If your goal is lifetime affordable coverage, we’ll amend this to “buy GUL and invest the rest”.
-You have a better chance of reaching your financial goals.
+You’ve probably heard the adage, “buy term and invest the rest."
+While this makes sense for most people, if your goal is lifetime affordable coverage, we’ll amend this to “buy GUL and invest the rest.”
+You'll have more control of your savings and a much better chance of reaching your financial goals.

-3. Being Owner of your Life Insurance Policy
+3. Being the Owner of your Life Insurance Policy

 In order to avoid this potential disaster, an irrevocable trust must own your life insurance policy.
 If an irrevocable trust is listed as the owner of your life insurance policy, the policy is not considered to be part of your estate because it’s not in your control.
 For the most part, the IRS says, “if you control it, we can tax it”.

-Tax laws vary by State and do change, so check with your tax professional for current tax codes.
-JRC can work with them to ensure your policy and trusts are worded correctly.
+Some states also levy their own estate an inheritance taxes that could be assessed against your assets when you pass away.
+Tax laws vary by state and do change, so check with your tax professional for current tax codes.
+We can work with them to ensure your policy and trusts are worded correctly.

 4. Establishing the Wrong Type of Trust

-An alarming amount of applicants contacting JRC to buy life insurance to protect their estate tell us they have a trust established, but it’s a revocable trust.
-Life Insurance for estate planning must be owned by an irrevocable trust.
-This irrevocable trust must also be the payerof your life insurance policy.
+An alarming amount of applicants contact us to buy life insurance for an estate that's already been established with a revocable trust.
+If you're purchasing life insurance for estate planning, your assets must be held by an irrevocable trust.
+The irrevocable trust will also need to pay for your life insurance policy.

 A revocable trust can be changed or canceled making the proceeds of your life insurance policy taxable in most instances.
 The IRS considers a policy that is owned by a revocable trust the same as a policy that is owned by the individual, making the proceeds of the life insurance part of an estate, and therefore, taxable.